sebastienvercammen/ptc-acc-gen/README.md

 3. Run using makeaccounts.sh on Linux, or makeaccounts.bat on Windows.
 4. Find the generated accounts in PogoPlayer/accounts.csv.

+***Note: This message: `...
+Run this to try different name!:nown as username node name.js -a ptc -u username -p password -l LATITUDE,LONGITUDE -u TRAINER-NAME` Is NOT an error and you should not be concerned by it.***

 ## Configuration
 ### 1. Generate 10 accounts in the format USERx, where x is 0 to 9.
 This example corresponds to the default settings.
 It will generate 10 accounts in the same format: user0, user1, ...